Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations declare readOnlyHint, openWorldHint, idempotentHint.
-Description adds details about what the record contains and notes that includeComments adds payload and reliability signal, adding context beyond annotations.
+Annotations already declare readOnlyHint, openWorldHint, idempotentHint.
+The description adds rich behavioral context: it details the returned fields (connections, operator, restrictions, etc.) and warns that includeComments adds payload and provides a reliability signal.
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.